Labour law regulations in the event of termination during pregnancy

 Termination during pregnancy in the probationary period is invalid

 The special protection against dismissal for pregnant employees pursuant to Section 17 of the Maternity Protection Act (MuSchG) already applies during the probationary period.
-The employer may only dismiss a pregnant employee during the probationary period if this has been explicitly declared permissible by the competent authority.
+The employer may dismiss a pregnant employee during the probationary period only if the competent authority has explicitly approved the dismissal.
 If the employer dismisses the pregnant employee during the probationary period without knowledge of the pregnancy, the employee can inform the employer accordingly within two weeks of receiving the notice of dismissal.
 The protection against dismissal then remains in force.
 More information can be found in our article on dismissal of pregnant women during the probationary period.

 Exception: Termination during pregnancy only with official approval